 - Produce a report making recommendations about action to be considered;

-- Send a copy of the report to the Complaints Manager bearing in mind that this, together with the local authority's response, needs to be sent to the complainant within 25 working days of the receipt of the complaint.
-If this timescale is not possible, the Investigating Officer should consult with the Complaints Manager and agree a timescale for extension.
+- Send a copy of the report to the Customer Service Manager bearing in mind that this, together with the local authority's response, needs to be sent to the complainant within 25 working days of the receipt of the signed statement of complaint.
+If this timescale is not possible, the Investigating Officer should consult with the Customer Service Manager and agree a timescale for extension.
 In any event, this extension must not exceed a full response to the complaint within 65 working days.

-The Complaints Manager will inform the complainant of this agreement and the reason for the extension to the timescale, and wherever possible obtain the complainant's agreement to the new timescale;
+The Customer Service Manager will inform the complainant of this agreement and the reason for the extension to the timescale, and wherever possible obtain the complainant's agreement to the new timescale;

 - Staff and carers need to be aware that it is a legal requirement upon the authority to undertake investigations when a complaint is made.
 It is therefore essential that they cooperate with the investigation and provide information to the Investigating Officer through their verbal responses to questions and access to written material.

 Upon receiving the Investigating Officer's reports and the supplementary report provided by the Independent Person, the Customer Service Manager will:

 - Send a copy of the report(s) to the relevant manager of the service complained about and, if the complaint concerns front-line service providers, the staff themselves;

 - Ask the senior manager for their adjudication, in consultation with others as necessary, and what action the local authority will be willing to take in relation to the investigation's recommendations;

 - Send a copy of the Investigating Officer's report, any supplementary report prepared by the Independent Person and the local authority's response to the report(s) to the complainant.
 This must be sent within a maximum of 65 working days of receipt of the complaint;